cqse/teamscale-jacoco-agent/USAGE.md

 ### 3. Production setup of the teamscale-jacoco-client

-If the above test worked, extract the log4j.rolling-file.xml from the teamscale-jacoco-client.jar and name it log4j2.xml.
+If the above test worked, extract the log4j2.rolling-file.xml from the zip under `resources/main` and name it log4j2.xml.
 This file configures the logging of the client.
 The installation is simple, just put teamscale-jacoco-client.jar file and log4j2.xml in any directory of your choosing.
 Edit log4j2.xml and change the log-path property: